-RECOMMENDATION: That Council give First Reading to the Bylaw P-2-24 to amend the Land Use Bylaw to regulate cannabis-related uses as shown in the attachment, and schedule a Public Hearing for December 17, 2018.
+RECOMMENDATION: That Council give Second Reading to the Bylaw P-2-24 to amend the Land Use Bylaw to regulate cannabis-related uses as shown in the attachment.

 BACKGROUND: As a new land use, cannabis production facilities, retail sales and consumption venues are not addressed in the Town's planning documents.
 Licensed production facilities are strictly regulated by the Federal Government by requiring notice to local authorities, physical and personnel security, and good production practices.
 The Federal regulations do the following: